bartkozal/hocus-pocus/docs/helpers.md

 ### Spacing Helpers

-Spacing helpers are generated based on the `$spacing-map` hash.
-By default you get access to four helpers with various types and sizes:
+Spacing helpers are based on the `$spacing-map`.
+There are four helpers with different variants and sizes:

+*Spacing helpers are using !important directive.*

 ```scss
 .margin[-size][-type];